Khushalpatel499/Git_tutorial/README.md

     1. It is basically a version control system which track changes in code.
     2. main features: a. track the histroy of code.
                       b. collaborate
+    3. Change in project is two ways in git: 1.add 2.commit

 ## Github-
     1. A website that allow developers to store and manage their code.
     2. We can upload different repository(repo or folder) on github.